micwallace/wallacepos/README.md

 WallacePOS requires:

-1. A Lamp server with PHP version>=5.4 and Apache version>=2.4.7 with modules rewrite and proxy_wstunnel.
+1. A Lamp server with PHP version>=5.4, PHP cURL extension and Apache version>=2.4.7 with modules rewrite and proxy_wstunnel.

     - You can enable proxy_wstunnel & rewrite by typing the following in your terminal